Business Tax Registration FAQs

 You can complete the online registration application that can be found at Online Business Registration to register with the Missouri Department of Revenue, or, you can complete the paper Form 2643, Missouri Tax Registration Application, and submit the form to the Missouri Department of Revenue.

 Please note: If your business is registering for Retail Sales Tax or Vendor’s Use Tax and you are completing the online application, you will need to go to the forms page to obtain the necessary bond forms and mail the bond to the department.
-A Retail Sales Tax or Vendor’s Use Tax license will not be issued until a proper bond is received.

 You must complete Sections 1 through 32 (general information, instructions, and application) of Form 2643 and all applicable tax sections of the application.
 When completing the application, please answer all questions in full, failure to do so may delay the processing of your application.
 If you are required to post a bond, you must also complete the appropriate bond form for the type of bond you are submitting.